 S-type Cells R-type Cells

-They form smooth They form rough colonies colonies protected by without a capsule a capsule
+They form smooth colonies protected by a capsule They form rough colonies without a capsule

 They are virulent They are non-virulent

-(b) A - Mice died B - Mice lived.

-(c)Frederick Griffith performed these steps.

-(d)This indicates that DNA is the transforming principle.
-When DNase is added to the medium, the DNA of the heat killed cells get denatured and is unable to carry transformation.
-59.(i)What did Meselson and Stahl observed?
-When (a)They cultured coli in a medium containing $^{15}$ NH4 Cl for a few generations and centrifuged the content? (b)They transferred one such bacterium to the normal medium of NH4 Cl and cultured for two generations. (ii)What did Meselson and Stahl conclude from his experiment?
-Explain with the help of diagrams. (iii)Which is the first genetic material?
+- (b) A Mice died B Mice lived. - (c)Frederick Griffith performed these steps. - (d)This indicates that DNA is the transforming principle.
+When DNase is added to the medium, the DNA of the heat killed cells get denatured and is unable to carry transformation. - 59.(i)What did Meselson and Stahl observed?
+When - (a)They cultured coli in a medium containing 15 NH $4$ Cl for a few generations and centrifuged the content? - (b)They transferred one such bacterium to the normal medium of NH_4 Cl and cultured for two generations. - (ii)What did Meselson and Stahl conclude from his experiment?
+Explain with the help of diagrams. - (iii)Which is the first genetic material?
 Give reasons in support of your answer.
-[Delhi 2009; Foreign 2009 ;Delhi 2008 C] Ans.(i) (a)Meselson and Stahl observed that the N was incorporated into the newly synthesised strand of DNA and also other nitrogen containing compounds.
-This heavy DNA could be distinguished from the normal DNA by centrifugation in a cesium chloride (CsCI) density gradient. (b) DNA from such bacterium had a hybrid or intermediate density, one generation after the transfer from N to N. After another generation, it is composed of equal amount of this hybrid DNA and of light DNA (ii)Meselson and Stahl concluded that replication of DNA is semiconservative.
+[Delhi 2009; Foreign 2009; Delhi 2008 C] - Ans.(i) (a)Meselson and Stahl observed that the 15N was incorporated into the newly synthesised strand of DNA and also other nitrogen containing compounds.
+This heavy DNA could be distinguished from the normal DNA by centrifugation in a cesium chloride (CsCI) density gradient. - (b) DNA from such bacterium had a hybrid or intermediate density, one generation after the transfer from $^{15}\rm N$ to $^{14}\rm N$.
+After another generation, it is composed of equal amount of this hybrid DNA and of light DNA - (ii)Meselson and Stahl concluded that replication of DNA is semiconservative.
 Watson and Crick proposed that DNA replication is semiconservative.
 Later in the year 1958, Meselson and Stahl proved this.
 The semiconservative nature of DNA suggests that, after the completion of replication, each DNA molecule will have one parental and one newly-synthesised strand.
-Experimental Proof (i) E. coli was grown in a medium containing $^{15}NH_4CI$ ( $^{15}N$ is the heavy isotope of nitrogen) as the only nitrogen source for many generations.
-As a result, $^{15}N$ was incorporated into the newly-synthesised DNA.
-This heavy DNA could be distinguished by centrifugation in CsSI density gradient. (ii) Then, these E. coli cells were transferred to a medium with normal NH4Cl and the DNA was extracted as double stranded helix.
-The various samples were separated on CsCl gradients for measuring the density of DNA (after 20 min).
-The hybrid had intermediate density.